Twinkies maker Hostess plans to go out of business

 "We'll be selling the brands and as much of the infrastructure as we can," said company spokesman Lance Ignon.
 "There is value in the brands.
 But some bakeries will never open again as bakeries."

-Ignon said the company made final deliveries on Friday of products made Thursday night.
+Ignon said the company was making final deliveries on Friday of products made Thursday night.
 Hostess's top-selling products are its chocolate cupcakes, Twinkies cakes and its powdered sugar and frosted "Donettes."

 Hostess products, particularly the golden, cream-filled Twinkies cakes, are deeply ingrained in American pop culture and have long been packed in school children's lunch boxes.
 Entrepreneurs on auction site eBay Inc (EBAY.O) were asking as much as $100 for a box of 10 Twinkies by Friday morning.

-Raj Patel, owner of Sarah's Market in Cambridge, Massachusetts, said he was sorry to see the company go out of business.
+Raj Patel, owner of Sarah's Market in Cambridge, Massachusetts, said he no longer stocked Hostess products because of delivery problems, but that he was sorry to see the company go out of business.

 NOT INTERESTED IN BREAD

-Hostess blamed heavy debt and burdensome wage and pension obligations for its financial woes.
-It said a strike by members of the Bakery, Confectionery, Tobacco Workers and Grain Millers International Union (BCTGM), which began November 9, was the latest in years of labour troubles that had crippled the company's ability to restructure its finances and produce and deliver products at several facilities.
+Hostess blamed burdensome wage and pension obligations for its financial woes.
+It said a strike by members of the Bakery, Confectionery, Tobacco Workers and Grain Millers International Union, which began November 9, was the latest in a series of labor troubles that had crippled the company's ability to produce and deliver products at several facilities.

-But union officials and line workers said union workers had already agreed to a series of concessions over the years and the company had failed to invest in brand marketing and modernization of plants and trucks and had focused instead on enriching owners such as private equity firm Ripplewood Holdings and hedge funds Silver Point Capital and Monarch Alternative Capital.
+But union officials and line workers said the company had failed to invest in new technology, brand marketing and modernization of plants and trucks and had focused instead on enriching owners such as private equity firm Ripplewood Holdings and hedge funds that include Silver Point Capital.

 "The people who are running this company are not interested in making bread," said Roger Harrison, 56, who bags buns at the Hostess plant in Lenexa, Kansas, and has been with the company for 35 years.